Skip to main content

 Schedule a consultation with Tucson Wellness MD to evaluate your metabolic profile and determine if tesamorelin treatment fits your health goals.

-Tesamorelin is a synthetic peptide that stimulates natural growth hormone release.
-It is commonly used to reduce visceral abdominal fat, support lean muscle preservation, and improve metabolic health markers under medical supervision.
+Tesamorelin is used to support growth hormone release and is best known for helping reduce visceral abdominal fat, support body composition, preserve lean muscle, and improve metabolic health markers under medical supervision.

 How long does tesamorelin take to work?